billoxbury/blitscan/process/README.md

 It currently runs two scripts:

 1. _score_for_topic.py_ looks at each row of the database output by the _scrape_ phase and assigns a score to the text for that row.
 (This means for the combined title/abstract – but it could mean for any text at all that _scrap_ wishes to include.)
 This score measures the fit of this text to a pre-built 'topic' – in this case BirdLife species assessment.
 The topic model uses the file _bli_model.json_ in the _data_ directory.
-It is explained in the _reports_ folder.
+It is explained in the _reports_ folder, and code is in the subfolder _model_bow.
 2. _find_species.py_ then looks at the text in each row to find specific species mentions.
 This uses a _spacy_ 'entity-ruler' built using the species spreadsheet _BirdLife_species_list_Jan_2022.xlsx_ in the _data_ directory.

 The results of these two scripts are added to the same database, for use by the third _webapp_ phase.

 ## Design thoughts